mindsdb/mindsdb/mindsdb/integrations/handlers/milvus_handler/README.md

 * `create_index_metric_type`: metric used to create the index (default='L2')
 * `create_index_type`: the type of index (default='AUTOINDEX')

-For more information about how these perameters map to Milvus API, look at Milvus' documentation
+For more information about how these parameters map to Milvus API, look at Milvus' documentation

 ## Usage